Become a Counselor in Arizona

 The CRC Exam consists of 175 multiple-choice questions across 10 subjects underlying rehabilitation counseling.
 One portion of the exam tests knowledge regarding counseling, while the other pertains to rehabilitation and disability issues.

-LPCs in Arizona can expect to pay the following fees for their application, renewal, examination, and other licensure expenses:
+Applicants seeking licensure in Arizona as a professional counselor can expect to pay the following fees for their application, renewal, examination, and other licensure expenses:

 Fingerprint Background Check: $40